akazad13/akazad13.github.io/_tabs/about.md

 <br>
 Enosis Solutions

-- Leading two teams comprising 8 developers, conducting requirements analysis & task estimation, implementing solutions, providing guidance, reviewing code changes, and facilitating decision-making processes to enhance productivity and efficiency.
+- Leading two teams comprising 6 developers, conducting requirements analysis & task estimation, implementing solutions, providing guidance, reviewing code changes, and facilitating decision-making processes to enhance productivity and efficiency.
 - Collaborating with other team members in migrating large projects from on-premise to Azure Cloud, optimizing system performance and scalability.
 - Mentoring and training junior engineers and interns, fostering their professional growth and development.
-- Maintaining code Key Performance Indicators (KPI) using SonarQube, ensuring code quality standards are met, and providing ongoing support and training to developers.
+- Maintaining code Key Performance Indicators (KPI) using SonarQube, ensuring code quality standards are met, and ongoing support and training are provided to developers.

 <span style="float: left; font-weight: bold; font-size: 1rem;">Senior Software Engineer</span> <span style="float: right">December 2020 – November 2023</span>
 <br>
 Enosis Solutions

-- Developed and Led a team of 5 developers in building a referral system in ASP.NET Core, resulting in a significant increase in client engagement and acquisition.
+- Developed and Led a team of 5 developers in building a referral system in ASP.NET Core, significantly increasing client engagement and acquisition.
-- Acted as a team's main point of contact, overseeing task planning, sprint activities, and client communications to ensure project milestones were met on time and within budget.
+- Acted as a team's primary point of contact, overseeing task planning, sprint activities, and client communications to ensure project milestones were met on time and within budget.
 - Worked on the development of a campaign management system (email & SMS) and a